 Since 2016, SCP has provided over 5,000 free and discounted level 2 electric vehicle (EV) chargers to our customers as part of a larger effort to promote EVs and remove barriers to adoption.
-Approximately 1,200 of these early adopters have joined GridSavvy Rewards by enrolling their smart EV chargers.
-This demand response program adjusts charging speeds during periods of high electricity use on the grid and contributes to a more balanced grid.

 Market trends have changed since 2016.
 The California Energy Commission reports that 25% of new vehicles sold in California in 2023 are electric.
 Manufacturers and dealers often include a level 2 charger with the purchase of the vehicle.
-This trend indicates that no further efforts by SCP are needed for general market transformation.
+This trend indicates that no further efforts by SCP are needed for general market transformation and that SCP can redirect funding to areas where it is more valuable.

 Following the Board's direction on ensuring equity in programs, staff analyzed participation and discovered less than 3% of the customers who received a free or discounted EV charger are enrolled in CARE/FERA, the monthly discount for incomequalified households.
-Recognizing the need to focus efforts on improving access for our income-qualified customers, SCP investigated better ways to serve these customers.
-This led to the discovery of the Empower EV Program offered by PG&E, which offers income-eligible households a free level-2 EV charger and up to \$2,000 to provide panel upgrades to accommodate the new equipment when needed.
-Instead of duplicating efforts already available through PG&E and to our customers, we encourage customers to take advantage of this program.
+Recognizing the need to focus efforts on improving access to EV charging for our income-qualified customers, SCP investigated an EV charger program specifically for these customers.
+However, PG&E is currently providing a program called Empower EV, which offers income-eligible households a free level 2 EV charger and up to \$2,000 to provide panel upgrades to accommodate the new equipment when needed.
+Instead of duplicating efforts already available through PG&E and to our customers, we are encouraging customers to take advantage of this program.